artemshchirov/pyzelda-rpg/README.md

-# PYTHON ⚔ Like-Zelda RPG
+# Python ⚔ Like-Zelda RPG ⚔ Pygame

+## About project

+A Zelda style game in Python and Pygame.\
+This includes weapons and enemies, a magic and spells, upgrades and a sound effects.\
+The game was also made in Tiled.

-## Have a look at the project
+## Run project locally

 ```bash
 git clone https://github.com/artemshchirov/like-zelda-rpg.git